-- If you are a New York State resident, complete the Tuition Assistance Program (TAP) application process (page 21). - If you are a part-time student and a New York State resident, you may apply for Aid for Part-Time Study (APTS; see page 22) by July 1 for fall and by November 15 for spring.
+- If you are a New York State resident, complete the Tuition Assistance Program (TAP) application process (page 21). - If you are a part-time student and a New York State resident, you may apply for Aid for Part-Time Study (page 22) by July 1 for fall, and by November 15 for spring.

 You must reapply for financial aid each academic year.

-Awards are based on need, eligibility, and available funds.
-First considerationgoestostudents showing the greatest need.
-Need is determined by comparing the expected family contribution, as calculated by a federal formula, with the cost of attending Cayuga.
-You may log on to your Banner self-service student information account check financial aid requirements, view awards, and accept financial aid.
+You may log on to your Banner self-service student information account to check financial aid requirements, view awards, and accept financial aid.